Last Updated on 12 November 2024 by Cycloscope

 When we get home we understand they do not live together, we’re guests in the man’s house, who lives there with his disabled daughter, Miyuki.
 They fill the bathtub like in a cartoon.

 Bellies full, they set up the futon in the living room, we feel so pampered.
-Here where we sleep there’s an altar (not sure if it is the proper way to call it), I think is for Miyuki’s mother, she often goes to light incenses.
+Here where we sleep there’s an altar (not sure if it is the proper way to call it), I think is for Miyuki’s mother, she often goes to light incense.

 We wake up early, at 6:30.
-They are all awake, they prepare breakfast, omelet, a soup with boiled eggs, pork, and various leftovers from last night’s dinner.
+They are all awake, and they prepare breakfast, omelet, a soup with boiled eggs, pork, and various leftovers from last night’s dinner.

-The man (whom we call Otosan, dad in Japanese) also prepares us a bento, Onigiri with umeboshi for me onigiri and with Salmon for Daniel, plus all the leftovers.
+The man (whom we call Otosan, dad in Japanese) also prepares us a bento, Onigiri with umeboshi for me onigiri and Salmon for Daniel, plus all the leftovers.
 Super-pampered.
 We try to write a thank you note in Japanese.
-We do not know how to thank for all this pampering!
+We do not know how to thank you for all this pampering!

 Leaving the house of this beautiful and somewhat unfortunate family, we want to see the big statue of the “fish’s god”, there should be a 15 or so meter tall one.
 But we can’t find it.
 The signs are often only in Japanese.